Banks Renewables Goes The Extra Community Mile

 The Banks Group is a family firm founded in 1976, which now employs 420 people in the renewable energy, property and mining sectors.
 The company’s “development with care” approach underpins all community consultation and seeks to deliver environmental excellence in all areas of our business.

-Press release issued on behalf of Banks Renewables by Holyrood Partnership.
+Press release issued on behalf of Banks Renewables by Holyrood PR.
 Contact us now to see how PR could work for you.

 So how can we help?